9. Nonresidential Title 24 Performance

 Nonresidential Calculations that use ducted HVAC systems in EnergyPro that are not Zonal (FPFC, PTAC, WSHP, VRF) have Exhaust Air Heat Recovery ERV or Heat Recovery Ventilator HRV as an option on the HVAC system.
 See the Outside Air tab in the Central System Library for these input options.

-Lowrise residential buildings have the option also.
-Start by going to the Top level of the Building Tree, Residential tab and specifying a non-default IAQ fan.
-Now at the Zone level of the Building Tree, Dwelling Units tab you can configure the IAQ fan as a balanced ventilation system with the option of specifying the heat recovery effectiveness.
+Residential buildings have the option also.
+Start by going to the Top level of the Building Tree, Misc tab and specifying a non-default IAQ fan.
+Now at the Zone level of the Building Tree, Dwelling Units tab you can configure the IAQ fan as a balanced ventilation system with the option of specifying the heat recovery efficiency.

 Section 120.1(b) of the code dictates the minimum amount of outside air that must be provided based upon the CBC occupancy type of the space.
 This is a known quantity based upon your Zone Occupancy selection from the CBC, and as a result you cannot go below this minimum.
 ASHRAE 62.1 is not a consideration in the California Energy Code.
 Changing the occupant density and the cfm/occupant at the Room level of the Tree, Occupant tab will have no impact, since the values taken from 120.1(b) are hardwired into the CEC CBECC engine.
 The only change you can make is to increase the outside air above the minimum, this is done by going into the Room level of the Building Tree, Occupant tab, and increasing the Occupant Fraction above the default of 0.5 (50%) (taken from 120.1(b)) to a higher number.